jpreiss/mlpfile/README.md

 Test hardware is a 2021 MacBook Pro with Apple M1 Pro CPU.

 `mlpfile` is over 3x faster than ONNX on both forward pass and Jacobian in this test.
+TorchScript is surprisingly fast for the manually-computed Jacobian, but is still slow for the forward pass.
 You can test on your own hardware by running `benchmark.py`.

 ```
 $ python benchmark.py